 Our commitment to diversity starts at the top, with our Board of Directors.
 Our Board diversity has nearly tripled since year-end 2010.

 Our external Joint Diversity Advisory Council (JDC) has also been an important driver in the success of our D&I efforts — providing advice to our senior executive teams on the development and implementation of D&I initiatives across the company.
 The JDC meets twice a year and includes national business, political, and civil rights leaders who represent African Americans, Asian Americans, Hispanics, Native Americans, women, people with disabilities, and members of the lesbian, gay, bisexual, transgender, and queer community and the military community.

 Comcast and NBCUniversal each also have Internal Diversity Councils (IDCs).
-The Comcast IDC is chaired by David L. Cohen, Senior Executive Vice President and Chief Diversity Officer for Comcast Corporation; the NBCUniversal IDC is chaired by Craig Robinson, Executive Vice President and Chief Diversity Officer for NBCUniversal.
+The Comcast IDC is chaired by Karen Dougherty Buchholz, Chief Diversity Officer and Senior Vice President, Administration for Comcast Corporation; the NBCUniversal IDC is chaired by Craig Robinson, Executive Vice President and Chief Diversity Officer for NBCUniversal.
 The IDCs meet once a year, and both councils are made up of senior executives who provide insights on D&I efforts and share best practices across the business.

 Business units, divisions, regions, and departments across Comcast NBCUniversal are also driving change with their own D&I councils or committees.

 Tracking Our Progress